SER516-S18/ProjectThree_Team04/README.md

 java -jar team04-projectthree.jar
 ```

 Compiling can be done easily through any IDE (natively IntelliJ 2017.3.2), as a Maven project.

+Opening the project in Eclipse can be done by:
+1. File → Import → Maven → Existing Maven Projects → Browse to project root directory
+2. Navigate to and compile/run EmotivApp.java after dependencies are loaded